alvarosf07/computer-science-DSA/2) Data Structures/1) Array/README.md

 <br/>

 > An array is a linear data structure consisting of a collection of elements (pre)allocated in contiguous spaces in the computer memory address.
-> Each element in an array occupies the same amount of space in memory and can be identified by at least one array index or key.
+> Each element in an array occupies the same amount of space in memory and can be identified by at least one index or key.

 <br/>